cloudmillgames/GECS/README.md

 You create systems by:
 	- registering the system and its compslist in: `func sysinit()` using: `define_system({"comp1", "comp2", ..}, "my_whatever_system")`
-	- writing the systems func using this signature: `func my_whatever_system(ent)` wherever you want in the file
+	- writing the systems func using this signature: `func my_whatever_system(tdelta, ent)` wherever you want in the file

 Voila! systems should now run on their respective components.
 You get the entity (Node) passed to system to do what you want with.